machinereading/BERT_for_Korean_SRL/README.md

 ## Performance
 <img src="./fig.png" width="40%" height="40%">
 The model is evaluated for argument identification task, in terms of F1.
 At the epoch 5, F1 score is 79.83%.
+The model is available now.
 To the best of our knowledge, the state-of-the-art model is Bae et al., (2017), where F1 is 78.84%.

 ## REFERENCE
 Changki Lee, Soojong Lim, Hyunki Kim.
 Korean Semantic Role Labeling Using Structured SVM.
 In Proceddings of the KIISE Korea Computer Congress 2015, 42.2: 220-226. (in Korean)